KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

     ![Results of query showing the rows in the table](images/3038282402.png)

-    As you can see, the data is shown in its native JSON format, i.e. there are no columns in the table for each identifier (movie_id, sku, list price etc etc).
+    As you can see, the data is shown in its native JSON format, i.e. there are no columns in the table for each identifier (movie_id, sku, list price, and so on).
 So how can we query this table if there is only one column?

 ## STEP 2 - A Simple Query Over JSON Data